Updated: We've had a bit more time to play with the Acer Predator 21 X at CES 2017 and have updated our impressions.

 It even has Tobii eye-tracking built in, which allows you to peer around levels and change camera angles by focusing on certain parts of the screen with your eyes.

 It's huge, loud and about as brash as can be, but it's hard to deny that the Predator 21 X is a little bit genius, too.
-Acer has yet to announce pricing, but there's a good chance you'll have to remortgage your house to buy one.
+However, with an eye-watering price of $8,999 (around £7,350, AU$12,500), most will have to remortgage their house to buy one.